ismayil-14/Phonepe-Pulse-Data-Visualization/README.md

 # Phonepe-Pulse-Data-Visualization

+Overview:

+The PhonePe Pulse Dashboard Project is designed to transform complex data into insightful, interactive, and visually appealing visualizations.
+Our goal is to leverage the extensive data available in the PhonePe Pulse GitHub repository to create a user-friendly dashboard that provides valuable insights and information.

+We start by efficiently fetching and cloning data from the GitHub repository.
+Using Python and libraries like Pandas, we clean and preprocess the data to make it suitable for analysis and visualization.
+The cleaned data is then stored in a MySQL database for efficient retrieval and management.

+With Streamlit and Plotly, we build an interactive dashboard that showcases the data on a geo map and provides multiple dropdown options for users to explore various facts and figures.
+The dashboard dynamically fetches data from the MySQL database, ensuring real-time updates.

+Our dashboard offers an intuitive interface, making it easy for users to navigate and explore the data.
+Accessible from any web browser, it provides meaningful insights and information, making it a powerful tool for data analysis and decision-making.

 Approach:

 Data extraction: Clone the Github using scripting to fetch the data from the Phonepe pulse Github repository and store it in a suitable format such as CSV or JSON.